ZacharyJWyman/What-Makes-a-Song-Popular-/README.md

 # Spotify Song Popularity
-In this project we identify several factors that make a song more likely to be popular and create a model that predicts expected popularity.
+In this project we identify factors that are more likely to make a song popular and develop a model to predict popularity.
 ## Table of Contents
 * [About](#About)
 * [Libraries](#Libraries)